django-ftl/django-ftl/docs/usage.rst

 also be using `django.middleware.locale.LocaleMiddleware
 <https://docs.djangoproject.com/en/2.0/ref/middleware/#django.middleware.locale.LocaleMiddleware>`_.

-The way you choose to activate a given language will therefore depend on your exact setup.
+The way you choose to activate a given language will depend on your exact setup.

 If you are already using ``django.middleware.locale.LocaleMiddleware``, and want to continue using it, the easiest solution is to add